Hypnotherapy for tinnitus: a joined up approach

 Hypnotherapists cannot guarantee that the noises produced with tinnitus will disappear yet hypnosis has been used for many years to help people find ways that they can rid themselves of the distress of tinnitus and to feel better.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Linda Witchell

 Are you feeling stressed or anxious?
-Maybe you get panic attacks or have fears or phobias?
-You want things to change but it might feel a bit embarrassing or difficult to talk about something like anxiety.
+Perhaps you are scared of flying, worried about giving a speech or maybe its a work or personal problem that is making you feel apprehensive, fearful and worried.
+You know that you want things to change but it might feel a bit silly, embarrassing or even difficult to talk about something like anxiety.

 Located in Bournemouth.

 To book an appointment, please get in contact: